robineero/py-available-domain-finder/readme.md

 ### Available domain finder ###

+**Does not work with .ee domains anymore due to the change of python whois library**

 Simple scanner for available domain names written in Python.
 Results are written into `domains-available.txt` file.